Azure/AzureStack-Tools/Syndication/readme.md

 Description: Once Azure Stack RP is available in other Clouds like Azure China you can specify which one to use

+## Downloaded Content

+Files (VHD, ZIP and AZPKG) associated with a gallery items are stored in the destination folder.
+This destination folder must be transferred for import to a machine that can access Azure Stack.

 ## Importing and publish into disconnected Azure Stack

-Once the download has been transferred to a machine that can access Azure Stack, you need to import the VHD and publish the AZPKG file.
+Once the download has been transferred to a machine that can access Azure Stack, you need to import the VHD and publish the AZPKG or ZIP file.

-## Importing the VHD
+### Importing the VHD
 For detailed steps to use the Portal see:

 https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-add-vm-image